riot/riot.github.io/index.md

 HTML syntax is the *de facto* language of the web and it's designed for building user interfaces.
 The syntax is explicit, nesting is inherent to the language, and attributes offer a clean way to provide options for custom tags.

-The tags are [converted](/guide/compiler/) to JavaScript before browsers can execute them.
+Riot tags are [converted](/guide/compiler/) to pure JavaScript before browsers can execute them.

 ### Virtual DOM